repository-vault/pageantbridge/README.md

-PageantBridge is a proxy wrapper (as standard strfor pageant/putty messaging protocol (using memorymap & winapi SendMessage/Postmessage)
+PageantBridge is a proxy wrapper (on standard streams stdin/stdout) for pageant/putty messaging protocol (based on memorymap & winapi SendMessage/Postmessage)

 # Motivation
 I wanted to create an alternative to ssh-agent / pageant (see nwagent).